Cherreads

 Michael ignored both of them on principle.

-"Forecasting how," he asked.
+"Forecasting how?" he asked.

-Sora lifted the tablet again, more as a habit than a necessity.
 "I track movement patterns, terrain instability, hostile behavior, likely failure points.
 The more data I get, the better the system gets at narrowing outcomes."

 Park's eyes dropped to the screen, then returned to her.
-"Predictive class."

 "Analytical," she corrected.
 "Predictive sounds mystical.
 I hate mystical."